marianosimone/take-a-look/quotes.md

 > We get wise by asking questions, and even if these are not answered, we get wise, for a well-packed question carries its answer on its back, as a snail carries its shell

 James Stephens

+> The most important point in our practice is to have right effort.
+The right effort which is directed to right direction is necessary.
+Usually our effort is making towards wrong direction.
+Especially, if your effort is making... your effort is directed towards wrong direction without knowing it means so-called deluded effort.
+Our effort in our practice should be directed from being to non-being, from achievement to non-achievement.

+Shunryu Suzuki Roshi